digiscot/digiscot-website/pages/participation/funding/key-criteria.md

 ---

 ## Key criteria
-As with previous rounds, we will be applying lessons learnt from previous rounds to help projects maximise their effect.
+As with previous rounds, we will be applying lessons learnt to help projects maximise their effect.
 Key areas to consider include:

 1. Engagement and reach
 2. Participants' barriers and support needs